TMJ Muscle Range of Motion Measurements

-Passive: with the patient in the Active opening, the doctor then pushes the patient open using their thumb on the maxillary centrals and the index finger on the mandibular centrals.
+Passive: with the patient in the Active opening, the doctor then pushes the patient open using their thumb on the maxillary centrals and the index or middle finger on the mandibular centrals.

 With the arrow of the range of motion scale centered on the maxillary centrals, have the patient move to the left by tapping the mandible on the left, which causes the patient to move to the side that you are tapping.
 Measure the distance traveled.
 Repeat this for the right side by tapping the right side of the jaw.